Control (fictional character): Tinker Tailor Soldier Spy

-However, in that same book, another character, Roddy Martindale, claims Control is still alive; that he faked his death after being "driven out" by Alleline and has been seen in South Africa.
-Martindale has heard this second-hand, and tells Smiley, who rejects it as "the most idiotic story [he] has ever heard."
-Though he does not share this, George recalls personally attending Control's cremation.
+Shortly after being ousted, Control died of an unidentified illness.
+However, other characters such as Roddy Martindale claim Control is actually alive; that he faked his death at the shame of being "driven out" by Alleline and has been spotted in South Africa.
+Martindale has heard this second-hand, and tells Smiley, who attended Control's cremation.
+Smiley rejects it as "the most idiotic story [he] has ever heard."